privacycg/requestStorageAccessFor/README.md

 ## Privacy and Security Considerations

-By exposing a new access-granting API, especially one that relaxes the current `<iframe>` requirement of requestStorageAccess and allows for arbitrary domains to be passed in, care must be taken not to open additional security issues or abuse vectors.
+By exposing a new access-granting API, especially one that relaxes the current `<iframe>` requirement of requestStorageAccess and allows for arbitrary domains to be passed in, care must be taken not to open additional security issues or abuse vectors relative to comprehensive cross-site cookie blocking.
 It is easy to imagine an untrusted top-level domain requesting access on behalf of an unrelated origin.
 Such access (or even asking for such access) could be reputation-damaging, or enable CSRF, clickjacking, or other attacks against the embeddee.

 Generally, there are two separate issues that must both be addressed: abuse and security concerns.